 The boss, the top dog, el jefe, the king, number one – I really don’t think there is anything I can say here that hasn’t already been written about The Man of Steel.
-I can only add that I am proud to own any issues of the original comic series; where I’ve cobbled together (often from parts and pieces #5-#11) with #6 from October 1940 probably the best comic in my entire collection.
+I can only add that I am proud to own any early issues from the original comic series.
+I’ve cobbled together (often from parts and pieces) numbers 5-11) with #6 from October 1940 probably the best comic in my entire collection.

 Marjory Collins captured a young lad reading a copy of #19 on October 1942 at a New York school for WWII refugee children as part of her work for the Office of War Information .